anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 Kir was named leader and project manager for the OpenVZ project in 2005 to further the adoption of containers virtualization for Linux.
 He spearheads the overall development and manages key architecture, updates and feature upgrades for OpenVZ.

 Kir has more than 10 years of experience with Linux and has long been an active open source advocate.

+#### <a name="darrens"></a>Darren Shepherd

+Darren Shepherd is a co-founder and Chief Architect of Rancher Labs.
+Prior to Rancher, Darren was Sr. Principal Engineer at Citrix where he worked on CloudStack, OpenStack, Docker and building the next generation of infrastructure orchestration technology.

+Prior to joining Citrix, Darren worked at GoDaddy, where he designed and lead a team that implemented both public and private IaaS clouds.
+You can find him on Twitter at [@ibuildthecloud](https://twitter.com/ibuildthecloud).

 ### Workshops